Outbound Chinese buyers confounding the doubters

-HONG KONG ChemChina, which could soon face the task of integrating Italian tire-maker Pirelli PECI.MI after its $7.7 billion bid, can take heart in the knowledge that Chinese buyers have made a decent fist of growing global brands in recent years.
+HONG KONG, March 27 ChemChina, which could soon face the task of integrating Italian tyre-maker Pirelli after its $7.7 billion bid, can take heart in the knowledge that Chinese buyers have made a decent fist of growing global brands in recent years.

 Backed by cheap funding and a huge home market, an army of mostly state-owned Chinese companies has marched beyond its borders, snapping up assets in a decade-long $391 billion shopping spree.